Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 4: Toolbox

-The first term is the familiar pure gauge solution in Schnabl gauge, and the second is what we are calling the phantom term.
+where $\lambda = \frac{1}{1+\eps}$.
+The first term is the familiar pure gauge solution in Schnabl gauge, and the second term $\Delta_\lambda$ is what we are calling the phantom term.
 This is somewhat different from the original phantom term in \eq{Schpsin}, which was derived as a remainder after truncating the geometric series expansion into a discrete sum over wedge states.
 The difference amounts to a choice of regularization.
 Presently we are regularizing with the gauge parameter $\lambda$, instead of by truncating the geometric series.
 If we assume that $\frac{K}{1-\Omega}$ can be represented by its leading term in the $\mathcal{L}^-$ level expansion in the limit $\lambda\to 1^-$, the regularization we are presently using can be represented as

-The advantage of this approach is that the phantom term satisfies the equations of motion expanded around a pure gauge configuration, independent of $\lambda$.
+The advantage of this regularization is that the phantom term satisfies the equations of motion expanded around a pure gauge configuration, and this is true independent of $\lambda$.
 The truncated geometric series expansion, however, is not a solution and is therefore not really pure gauge.
 In particular, it contributes to the energy, which complicates the calculation.
 The action evaluated on Schnabl's solution can be written